rjadams82/unifi-nextgen-openvpn/README.md

 # unifi-nextgen-openvpn
 ## Setup unifi next-gen gateway openvpn site to site with dynamic remote IP

 > These scripts are under development.
-If you accept the risk you can install or run the script manually to evaluate results.
+If you accept the risk you can install with the install script or alternatively you may run just the the fix script manually to evaluate/test the results.
 Feedback is welcome.

 ## What this is for
 Setting up OpenVPN site-to-site connections in Unifi requires static IP on the remote site, as the Unifi Network Application does not allow you to setup a site-to-site connection without a Remote IP address.